vircadia/vircadia-docs-sphinx/docs/source/create/entities/open-tablet-page-tutorial.rst

 5. Next go to the 'Script' tab and paste the script URL.
 In this case, it is `clickToOpenBrowser.js <https://vircadia-content-public.s3.amazonaws.com/Bazaar/Scripts/clickToOpenBrowser.js>`_.
 6. Paste the following JSON data into the 'User data' field for your entity:

-..
-    We are using javascript lexing here as the json lexer doesn't allow comments.
-    FIXME: switch back to json lexer once https://github.com/vircadia/vircadia-docs-sphinx/issues/109 is fixed.
 .. code-block:: javascript

   {